awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 6. use_large_pages         = FALSE
 ```

 The parameter group is used by a db\.r4 DB instance class and a db\.r5 DB instance class, both with less than 100 GiB of memory\.
 The parameter group is also used by a db\.r3 instance with more than 100 GiB memory\.
-With these parameter settings, huge pages are disabled on the db\.r4 instance, the db\.r5 instance, and the db\.r3 instance\.
+With these parameter settings, HugePages are disabled on the db\.r4 instance, the db\.r5 instance, and the db\.r3 instance\.

 **Note**
 If this parameter group is used by a db\.r4 DB instance class or db\.r5 DB instance class with at least 100 GiB of memory, the `FALSE` setting for `use_large_pages` is overridden and set to `ONLY`\.
 In this case, a customer notification regarding the override is sent\.

-After huge pages are active on your DB instance, you can view huge pages information by enabling enhanced monitoring\.
+After HugePages are active on your DB instance, you can view HugePages information by enabling enhanced monitoring\.
 For more information, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.

-## Using utl\_http, utl\_tcp, and utl\_smtp with an Oracle DB Instance<a name="Oracle.Concepts.ONA"></a>
+## Using utl\_http, utl\_tcp, and utl\_smtp with an Oracle DB instance<a name="Oracle.Concepts.ONA"></a>

 Amazon RDS supports outbound network access on your DB instances running Oracle\.
 You can use `utl_http`, `utl_tcp`, and `utl_smtp` to connect from your DB instance to the network\.

 Note the following about working with outbound network access:
 + To use `utl_http` on DB instances running Oracle 11g, you must install the XMLDB option\.
 For more information, see [Oracle XML DB](Appendix.Oracle.Options.XMLDB.md)\.
 + Outbound network access with `utl_http`, `utl_tcp`, and `utl_smtp` is supported only for Oracle DB instances in a VPC\.
-To determine whether or not your DB instance is in a VPC, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
-To move a DB instance not in a VPC into a VPC, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
+To determine whether or not your DB instance is in a VPC, see [Determining whether you are using the EC2\-VPC or EC2\-Classic platform](USER_VPC.FindDefaultVPC.md)\.
+To move a DB instance not in a VPC into a VPC, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
 + To use SMTP with the UTL\_MAIL option, see [Oracle UTL\_MAIL](Oracle.Options.UTLMAIL.md)\.
 + The Domain Name Server \(DNS\) name of the remote host can be any of the following:
   + Publicly resolvable\.
   + The endpoint of an Amazon RDS DB instance\.
   + Resolvable through a custom DNS server\.
-For more information, see [Setting Up a Custom DNS Server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.
+For more information, see [Setting up a custom DNS server](Appendix.Oracle.CommonDBATasks.System.md#Appendix.Oracle.CommonDBATasks.CustomDNS)\.
   + The private DNS name of an Amazon EC2 instance in the same VPC or a peered VPC\.
 In this case, make sure that the name is resolvable through a custom DNS server\.
 Alternatively, to use the DNS provided by Amazon, you can enable the `enableDnsSupport` attribute in the VPC settings and enable DNS resolution support for the VPC peering connection\.
-For more information, see [DNS Support in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) and [Modifying Your VPC Peering Connection](https://docs.aws.amazon.com/vpc/latest/peering/working-with-vpc-peering.html#modify-peering-connections)\.
+For more information, see [DNS support in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-support) and [Modifying your VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/working-with-vpc-peering.html#modify-peering-connections)\.

 To connect securely to remote SSL/TLS resources, you can create and upload customized Oracle wallets\.
 By using the Amazon S3 integration with Amazon RDS for Oracle feature, you can download a wallet from Amazon S3 into Oracle DB instances\.
-For information about Amazon S3 integration for Oracle, see [Amazon S3 Integration](oracle-s3-integration.md)\.
+For information about Amazon S3 integration for Oracle, see [Amazon S3 integration](oracle-s3-integration.md)\.

 The following example creates a wallet for accessing [ https://status\.aws\.amazon\.com/robots\.txt](https://status.aws.amazon.com/robots.txt) over `utl_http`\.

-1. Obtain the certificate for `Amazon Root CA 1` from the [ Amazon Trust Services Repository](https://www.amazontrust.com/repository/)\.
+1. Obtain the certificate for `Amazon Root CA 1` from the [ Amazon trust services repository](https://www.amazontrust.com/repository/)\.

 1. Create a new wallet and add the following certificate: